Privacy Statement/Policy

 Sharing Personal Information

-In the preceding twelve (12) months, we have disclosed the following categories of personal information for a business purpose: personal identifiers, protected classification characteristics, commercial information, biometric information, internet or other electronic network activity information, geolocation, sensory data (in the form of a transcription of the same) professional or employment information, unique personal identifiers and inferences or conclusions drawn from personal information.
+In the preceding twelve (12) months, we have disclosed the following categories of personal information for a business purpose: personal identifiers, commercial information, biometric information, internet or other electronic network activity information, sensory data (in the form of a transcription of the same), professional or employment information, unique personal identifiers and inferences or conclusions drawn from personal information.

 We may on occasion disclose your personal information for a business purpose to the following categories of third parties: